felipecarrillo100/luciadriatraining/loadingdata/pointcloud/vite-pointcloud-style/README.md

 - Hide a point cloud or a mesh if it is outside/inside a bbox
 - Paint a point cloud based on the value of a property.

-In the next example using visibilityExpression all points located with in a minimum and maximum height are painted:
+In the next example using colorExpression.
+Points within a minimum and maximum are colored using the gradient:
 ```Typescript
 import {
     color,